Geonovum/KP-APIs/API-strategie-extensies/ext-json.md

 ### JSON-encoded `POST`, `PUT`, and `PATCH` payloads

 APIs should at least support JSON-encoded `POST`, `PUT`, and `PATCH` payloads.
 Encoded form data (`application/x-www-form-urlencoded`) payloads are not supported.
+Other encodings are allowed.
 What is the difference?

 `Content-Type: application/json` results in: